Meet: Luke Easterwood

 Is there a specific experience you’ve had in the Writing & Linguistics department that you would like to share?

 Winning the Roy F. Powell Creative Nonfiction Award during my sophomore year was unexpected!
-A couple of fellow students read my submission for me and helped me with edits before I sent it in, and the piece that won was the first got published in Miscellany, GSU’s student art magazine at the time.
+A couple of fellow students read my submission for me and helped me with edits before I sent it in, and the piece that won was the first got published in Miscellany, Georgia Southern’s student art magazine at the time.
 It was great having the support of my professors and peers, even on a personal piece of writing that had nothing to do with classwork or study.

 What advice would you give to students considering a major/minor in Writing & Linguistics?